 Clinical Care for Patients with Mitochondrial Disease

 Our collaborative team delivers some of the nation’s top clinical care for patients with mitochondrial diseases, via Seattle Children’s Hospital’s Program for Mitochondrial Medicine and Metabolism.
 Through this program, we diagnose and treat a wide range of mitochondrial diseases, offer state-of-the-art diagnosis and help patients access new therapies being tested in clinical trials.

 Mitochondrial Biology Conference

 We host a conference that brings together renowned leaders in mitochondrial disease to explore the next generation of research and patient care.
-The 2014 conference will be held September 11 and 12.
+The 2014 conference was held September 12 and 13.